 Under the best circumstances, your employer’s workers’ compensation insurance covers injuries at work.
 Pennsylvania requires most businesses that have workers, full- or part-time, to meet their statutory workers’ compensation obligations by either getting an insurance policy or self-insuring themselves.

 Still, this is no guarantee that your employer will fairly compensate you in the event of an injury.
-Also, if you’ve suffered a reasonably preventable injury or trauma caused by unsafe working conditions, you need an advocate to assure that you receive adequate compensation.
+Also, if you’ve suffered a reasonably preventable injury or trauma caused by unsafe working conditions, you need an experienced lawyer.
+We can ensure that you receive adequate compensation.
 Your employer should raise your current workers’ compensation payout if your medical bills exceed it.

 What does workers’ compensation cover and how do I apply?

 After a work injury, if your employer has workers’ compensation insurance, you may be able to obtain coverage for:

 - Lost wages